Providing Understanding, Hope, and Tools to Improve Your Life

-I am co-director of the Center for Collaborative Psychology and Psychiatry in Marin County, California, and I speak and teach for professional and lay organizations.
+I was co-director of the Center for Collaborative Psychology in Marin County, California from 1997 to 2021, and I speak and teach for professional and lay organizations.
 I am certified through the Therapeutic Assessment Institute to carry out Therapeutic Assessments with adults and am a member of that Institute.
 My other memberships in professional organizations include the National Academy of Neuropsychologists; Society for Personality Assessment (Fellow and former Board Member; awarded Proficiency status in personality assessment by this organization); International Rorschach Society, to which I was a voting delegate at congresses in Tokyo, 2011; Istanbul, 2014; and Paris, 2017; California Psychological Association; Northern California Neuropsychology Forum; and Marin Psychological Association.

 I specialize in creative and technical writing/editing in the field of psychology.
 In January 2012, Routledge published my book on effective writing for psychological assessors, Writing to Clients and Referring Professionals About Psychological Assessment Results.
 More information here.
-I have collaborated with Diane Engelman on therapeutic stories, presentations, and other writing projects for ten years.
+I have collaborated with Diane Engelman on therapeutic stories, presentations, and other writing projects for over 15 years.
 I also manage the business aspects of her practice.

 I bring thirty years of diverse knowledge to my work with her, and I’m pleased to contribute my ability to help people grasp information in a way they find relevant and useful.
 Written and spoken communications have provided the backbone of my experience in business management and teaching.
 I designed and taught an interdisciplinary communications and negotiation course for U.C.L.A.
 Extension’s certificate program.
 In this course, technical and scientific experts learned to effectively interact with those outside their specialty area.
 I hold a Master of Business Administration degree from Pepperdine University and a Bachelor of Arts in English and drama from California State University, Sonoma.